Article 1 in a 3-part series about Alzheimer’s disease.

 One thing that permeates the research about cognitive decline is the role that exercise plays in prevention.
 Existing drugs at this time treat only symptoms and do not stop the progression of Alzheimer’s disease which is fatal.
 Since there are no drugs that cure the disease, prevention becomes critical, and exercise is a very important element in prevention of Alzheimer’s disease.

-The information in this article is taken form the Introduction to Alzheimer’s Disease course, the first course in a two-course 11 hour Medical Fitness Specialist Certificate Program: Alzheimer’s Disease Prevention and Intervention.
-MFN professional members receive $50 off the course rate; see the FLS partner page for redemption info.
-Stay tuned for additional information about prevention of Alzheimer’s.
+Stay tuned for part 2 for additional information about prevention of Alzheimer’s.
+The information in this article is taken from the Introduction to Alzheimer’s Disease course, the first course in a two-course 11 hour Medical Fitness Specialist Certificate Program: Alzheimer’s Disease Prevention and Intervention.

 June M. Chewning BS, MA has been in the fitness industry since 1978 serving as a physical education teacher, group fitness instructor, personal trainer, gym owner, master trainer, adjunct college professor, curriculum formatter and developer, and education consultant.
 She is the education specialist at Fitness Learning Systems, a continuing education company.